Skip to main content

 Whether streaming a new Netflix series, scrolling through social media, or sending memes to friends, everything we consume communicates a message.
 So, does the media we consume online actually have an effect on us, or is it passively consumed and then quickly forgotten?

-Countless researchers have been asking similar questions since the dawn of the internet, and according to their findings, yes—our internet consumption has an effect on the way we think and behave.
+Countless researchers have been asking similar questions since the dawn of the Internet, and according to their findings, yes, our internet consumption affects the way we think and behave.

 From poorer mental healthHökby, S., Hadlaczky, G., Westerlund, J., Wasserman, D., Balazs, J., Germanavicius, A., Machín, N., Meszaros, G., Sarchiapone, M., Värnik, A., Varnik, P., Westerlund, M., & Carli, V. (2016).
 Are Mental Health Effects of Internet Use Attributable to the Web-Based Content or Perceived Consequences of Usage?
 A Longitudinal Study of European Adolescents.
 JMIR mental health, 3(3), e31. https://doi.org/10.2196/mental.5925Copy to more negative body image,Fardouly, J., & Vartanian, L. R. (2016).
 Social media and body image concerns: Current research and future directions.
 Current Opinion in Psychology, 9, 1-5. doi:https://doi.org/10.1016/j.copsyc.2015.09.005Copy Aparicio-Martinez, P., Perea-Moreno, A. J., Martinez-Jimenez, M. P., Redel-Macías, M. D., Pagliari, C., & Vaquero-Abellan, M. (2019).
 Social Media, Thin-Ideal, Body Dissatisfaction and Disordered Eating Attitudes: An Exploratory Analysis.
 International journal of environmental research and public health, 16(21), 4177. https://doi.org/10.3390/ijerph16214177Copy studies are increasingly clear that what people consume online has the potential to affect them—both positively, and negatively.